Law Office of Frank DiPrima

 Turner v.
 Bernstein, 776 A.2d 530 (Del.Ch.
 2000).
 Won summary judgment for minority shareholders challenging merger price of completed merger after discovery that disclosures were materially inadequate; plaintiffs who voted for merger held not to have waived right to challenge merger price in equitable action for breach of fiduciary duty.

 In the Matter of Boggs, A-913-98T2, App.Div.NJ (Dec.
 1999).
-Won ruling that remainder provision, favoring one line of heirs and disfavoring the other, surreptitiously inserted in special needs trust established for lifelong millionaire incompetent is void and that livelong incompetent's estate must be distributed per laws of intestate succession, won unanimous affirmance on appeal.
-Collected proper share for plaintiff heirs.
+Won ruling that remainder provision, favoring one line of heirs and disfavoring the other, surreptitiously inserted in special needs trust established for lifelong millionaire incompetent is void and that incompetent's estate must be distributed per laws of intestate succession, won unanimous affirmance on appeal.
+Collected proper share for elderly plaintiff heirs.

 Home | My Practice | Biography | Judicial Decisions | Publications | Contact |